Stuart Findlay: Oxford United

+Findlay was loaned to Kilmarnock in July 2023 and the loan was renewed for a further season in June 2024.

+On 19 June 2025, Heart of Midlothian announced they had signed Findlay on a one-year loan, with a view to making the move permanent at the end of the season.

 International career

 Findlay was first called into the Scotland under-21 squad in November 2012 by coach Ricky Sbragia for a friendly against Portugal.
 His 13th and final cap at this age level was in October 2015 against France at Pittodrie Stadium.

 Findlay received his first call-up to the senior Scotland squad in March 2019 for games against Kazakhstan and San Marino.
 He earned his first full international cap on 13 October 2019 in a 6–0 win over San Marino at Hampden Park, in which he played the full 90 minutes and scored Scotland's 5th goal.

 Personal life

 He attended Trinity High School, Rutherglen, and was in the same year group as fellow Celtic youth team player Dom Thomas, who broke through as a professional with Motherwell and was later a teammate at Kilmarnock.